getpawprint/slate/source/includes/_requests_v2.md

-vets\[place_id\].pets | array of ints | Array of IDs from the `pet` table. vets\[place_id\].note | string | Note to this particular vet. signature | string |  URL to the image file containing the client's signature. checkout_notes | string | Checkout note to Pawprint. promocode | string | If specified, attempts to apply the promo code to the order.
-If the promo code didn't work, HTTP 400 is returned along with an error message.
+vets\[place_id\].pets | array of ints | Array of IDs from the `pet` table. vets\[place_id\].note | string | Note to this particular vet. signature | string |  URL to the image file containing the client's signature. checkout_notes | string? | Checkout note to Pawprint. promocode | string? | If specified, attempts to apply the promo code to the order.
+If the promo code didn't work, HTTP 400 is returned along with an error message. stripe_token | string? | Stripe token that will be charged for payment (one-time use)

 ## Web basic order - preview
 > Request example